zjukg/RTQA/README.md

   <img src="figure/main.png" alt="RTQA pipeline" width="700"/>
 </p>

-This repository contains the code and resources for the RTQA framework, as described in the paper: *[RTQA: Recursive Thinking for Complex Temporal Knowledge Graph Question Answering with Large Language Models](https://github.com/zjukg/RTQA)*.
+This repository contains the code and resources for the RTQA framework, as described in the paper: *[RTQA: Recursive Thinking for Complex Temporal Knowledge Graph Question Answering with Large Language Models](https://arxiv.org/abs/2509.03995)*.

+## 🔔 News
+- [x] Our paper has been accepted to **EMNLP 2025 main** 🎉
+- [x] Release the code and resources before **2025-09-30**
+- [x] Our paper is released on arxiv !

 ## 🛠️ Setting Up